 For more event details - click here

-Woodridge Rotary Mini-Triathlon Event Named Recipient of Illinois Governor’s Home Town Award
+Woodridge Rotary Mini-Triathlon Event Named Recipient of Illinois Governor’s Home Town Award in 2013

-Four Woodridge Rotary Club members traveled to Springfield on Tuesday, November 5, to participate in an awards ceremony at the Illinois Executive Mansion when Governor Pat Quinn announced the winners of the 31st Annual Governor’s Hometown Awards.
-“The Governor’s Home Town Awards honor the efforts of 22 remarkable groups who have selflessly dedicated their time and efforts to making their communities a better place to live,” Governor Quinn said.
-“We applaud these groups of volunteers for improving the lives of others and truly making a difference in our state.”
+According to Governor Pat Quinn, who announced the winners of the 31st Annual Governor’s Hometown Awards in 2013, “The Governor’s Home Town Awards honor the efforts of 22 remarkable groups who have selflessly dedicated their time and efforts to making their communities a better place to live.
+We applaud these groups of volunteers for improving the lives of others and truly making a difference in our state.”

 The Governor’s Home Town Award recipients are selected by volunteer judges who review and rank applications based on a variety of factors, including local need, volunteer participation, use of resources and results achieved.
 The projects are judged within their population categories as well as within project categories.
 Project categories include services and mentorship, beautification and sustainability, parks and recreation, memorials and monuments and history and historic preservation.
 The judges then select one project from each population category to compete for the coveted Governor’s Cup.